 When do baby teeth fall out?

 You can see from the chart above that the first teeth fall out around 6 months of age, making way for the permanent teeth.
-Deciduous teeth should fall out in more or less the same order as they came in, meaning the molars are the last to go by age 12.
+Deciduous teeth should fall out in roughly the same order as they came in.
+The molars are the last to go by age 12.

 If your child's baby teeth came in particularly early or late, they are likely to follow the same pattern when they fall out.